sge-network/sge/docs/specs/OrderBook/01_Overview.md

 # **Overview**

-The `orderbook` module maintains order books for markets and their corresponding participations and fund management of the module accounts, bettors, market creators and depositors of house.
+The **Orderbook Module** oversees market order books and manages the participation, funds, and accounts of module users, bettors, market creators, and house depositors.